Xingtao/FFdynamic/README.md

 * boost, protobuf3 (optional, only for the application 'Interactive Live')
 - opencv (optional, if you would like to run plugin example)

-protobuf3 is not well supports by some linux distributions' package manager, here is how to manually compile it(sudo required):
+protobuf3 is not well supports by some linux distributions' package manager, here is a manually compiling script (sudo required):
 ```
 DIR=$(mktemp -d) && cd ${DIR} && \
 git clone https://github.com/protocolbuffers/protobuf.git && cd protobuf && \